Edward Norton: 2000–2008: Mainstream success and directorial debut

 Paramount Pictures forced Norton to star in the heist film The Italian Job (2003), threatening to sue him for violating a three-film contract he had signed; the studio had previously distributed 1996's Primal Fear and 2001's The Score.
 Norton, accordingly, refused to promote the film's release.
 His performance was well received by critics, with The New Yorker calling him "intelligent and incisive ... one of those rare actors who hold the audience's attention with everything they say".
 Rolling Stone praised his character as "perversely magnetic" despite giving the film a negative review.
 During this time, Norton co-founded a production company, Class 5 Films, with Yale classmate Stuart Blumberg and film producer Bill Migliore.
-Norton was cast as Baldwin IV, the leper king of Jerusalem, in 2005's epic historical film Kingdom of Heaven.
-Reviewers criticized the film's lack of depth, despite the spectacular cinematography.
+Norton was cast as Baldwin IV, the leper king of Jerusalem, in Ridley Scott's 2005 historical film Kingdom of Heaven.
+Reviewers criticized the film's lack of depth, while praising the cinematography.
 Jack Moore described Norton's performance in Kingdom of Heaven as "phenomenal", and "so far removed from anything that he has ever done that we see the true complexities of his talent".
 It grossed over $211 million worldwide.
-Norton's next lead role was in the neo-western film Down in the Valley (2005), playing a delusional man who purports to be a cowboy.
-While the film was criticized for its narrative, Norton received plaudits for his acting.
+Norton's next lead role was in the neo-western film Down in the Valley (2005), playing a delusional man who claims to be a cowboy.
+While the film was criticized for its narrative, Norton was praised for his performance.

 Norton had two major film roles in 2006, starring as Eisenheim the magician in The Illusionist and bacteriologist Walter Fane in The Painted Veil.
 Set in 19th-century Austria-Hungary, The Illusionist was loosely based on novelist Steven Millhauser's short story "Eisenheim the Illusionist" and received generally positive critical reviews.
 The San Francisco Chronicle dubbed the film "rich and elegant" and wrote of Norton's character: "he doesn't just seduce the on-screen audience but the audience watching in the movie theater".
 The Houston Chronicle similarly lauded the film for its vibrant plot and described Norton's performance as "mysterious and understated".
 Norton co-produced The Painted Veil, in which he starred with Naomi Watts, who portrayed his character's unfaithful wife.
 Like his previous venture, The Painted Veil garnered positive feedback from reviewers.
 The Guardian applauded the film as "faultless" and "powerful" as well as Norton's "genuinely affecting" performance.
-Entertainment Weekly appreciated that Norton's production effort did not affect his conventionally compelling acting.
+Entertainment Weekly appreciated that Norton's production effort did not affect his acting.

+Norton appeared in two documentaries in 2007: Brando, which chronicles the life and career of screen legend Marlon Brando, with whom Norton co-starred in 2001's The Score, and Man from Plains, which depicts the post-presidency endeavors of former U.S. president Jimmy Carter.
+He starred in the crime drama Pride and Glory (2008) as Ray Tierney, an honest detective assigned to investigate the precinct run by his older brother.
+Reviewers criticized the film for its cliched plot.